hackgnar/setc/README.md

 ```
-> python3 setc_core.py --help
+% python3 setc.py --help
-usage: set_core.py [-h] [-p PASSWORD] config
+usage: setc.py [-h] [-p PASSWORD] [--volume VOLUME] [--network NETWORK] [--splunk] [--cleanup_network] [--cleanup_volume]
+               [-v] [--zeek]
+               config

 positional arguments:
-  config                The SETC configuration file to use
+  config                The SETC configuration file to use.
+Example configuration files are provided in the projects
+                        sample_configuration directory.

 options:
   -h, --help            show this help message and exit
   -p PASSWORD, --password PASSWORD
-                        The password to use for SIEM services
+                        The password to use for SIEM services.
+If not provided, a default password of password1234 will be
+                        used
+  --volume VOLUME       The Docker volume to use for storing and manulpulating SETC log files.
+If not provided, the volume
+                        set_logs will be used
+  --network NETWORK     The Docker network to be used for container network connections.
+If not provided, the network
+                        set_framework_net will be used.
+  --splunk              Create a Splunk instance and populate it with SETC logs.
+The Splunk instance will remain up by
+                        default after the completion of a SETC run.
+The instance must be cleaned up manually.
+  --cleanup_network     Delete the SETC docker network before running.
+  --cleanup_volume      Delete the SETC docker log volume before running.
+  -v, --verbose         Enable SETC debug logging.
+  --zeek                SETC parses pcap logs with zeek by default.
+Use this flag to DISABLE zeek.
 ```

 ### SETC Demo Video
+Note: The demo video uses SETC v1.
 [![SETC Demo Video](https://img.youtube.com/vi/v09yiL_8USM/0.jpg)](https://www.youtube.com/watch?v=v09yiL_8USM)

 ## Roadmap